 Banks and federal regulators are vigilant in the fight against money laundering.
-For this reason, the United States has laws to prevent individuals or businesses from making unlimited fund transfers.
+For this reason, the United States has laws to prevent individuals or businesses from making unlimited fund transfers and regulations on recording large transactions that could be suspicious.
 This is not to say that the rules are so inflexible that you can’t do business.
 You just have to be aware of the laws and your responsibility in following them.

 Internal Transfer Limits